Skip to main content

 Hyperpigmentation due to inflammation is especially common after breakouts.
 As the irritated skin heals from acne, a dark spot is left behind, ranging in color from pink to red, purple, brown or black.
 The worse the inflammation, the larger and darker the spot can be.
 Also, there’s a reason why the experts warn you to avoid picking your acne.
 Popping those pimples can increase the likelihood of developing pimple inflammation or a dark spot.

-Infographic on how to prevent dark spots
+How to prevent dark spots

 How To Prevent Dark Spots (Hyperpigmentation)

 Protecting your skin from further damage is just as important as reducing existing hyperpigmentation.
-These are our top tips for preventing further dark spots from appearing on the skin.
+These are our top tips for preventing further dark spots from appearing on the skin:

 Shield Yourself From The Sun

-Since sun damage is one of the top causes of dark spots - including age spots - preventing exposure to UV rays is essential to preventing hyperpigmentation.
-This means staying out the sun, wearing a hat outdoors and slathering on the sunscreen.
+Since sun damage is one of the top causes of dark spots — including age spots preventing exposure to UV rays is essential to preventing hyperpigmentation.
+This means staying out of the sun, wearing a hat outdoors and slathering on sunscreen.
 By avoiding or blocking UV rays that stimulate the production of melanin, dodging the sun is one of the best ways to prevent dark spots.

 Avoid Heat